 Pouring Objects into Resin

 - For the casting of objects, a small amount of resin is first poured into the mold

 - In the next step, the objects selected for casting are placed on the already cast resin in the mold with the help of toothpicks or a wooden spatula

-- So that heavy objects do not sink to the ground through the first casting layer, in such cases the first layer should already be sufficiently dry and almost cured
+- For heavy objects not to sink through the first casting layer, wait until the first layer is already sufficiently dry and almost cured

 - Finally, the mold is generously filled up with the remaining resin in order to compensate for the shrinkage of the material which usually occurs to a certain extent during curing.

-How to make Transparent Casting resin really Yrystal Clear
+How to Make Transparent Casting Resin Crystal Clear

-Unless the resin casting resin used is specially colored, in most projects it should cure in crystal clear quality if possible.
+Unless the casting resin used is specially colored, in most projects it should cure in a crystal clear quality more often than not.
 This can be best ensured with the following tips: